"The gold standard..." --- American Record Guide

-Setting the standard for choral excellence for 96 years, the Westminster Choir is composed of students at Westminster Choir College, a division of Rider University’s Westminster College of the Arts.
+Setting the standard for choral excellence since 1920, the Westminster Choir is composed of students at Westminster Choir College, a division of Rider University’s Westminster College of the Arts.
 It has been the chorus-in-residence for the prestigious Spoleto Festival USA since 1977, performing both in concert and as the opera chorus.

-The ensemble’s 2016-2017 season includes a concert tour of the southern United States, performances and broadcasts at its home in Princeton, its annual residency at the Spoleto Festival USA, and performances at the World Symposium on Choral Music in Barcelona, Spain.
-Its performance of John Adams’ El Niño, conducted by Joe Miller, at the Spoleto Festival was praised by The New York Times as “… superb.
+The ensemble’s performance of John Adams’ El Niño, conducted by Maestro Miller, at the 2014 Festival was praised by The New York Times as “… superb.
 Meticulously prepared, the chorus was remarkable for its precision, unanimity and power.”

 Praised by The New York Times for its “full-bodied, incisive singing,” the Westminster Choir also forms the core of the Westminster Symphonic Choir, which has performed and recorded with the leading conductors and orchestras of our time.
-The Symphonic Choir’s 2016–17 season includes Beethoven’s Symphony No. 9 with the New York Philharmonic; Mozart’s C Minor Mass and Ravel’s Daphnis et Chloé with The Philadelphia Orchestra, conducted by Yannick Nézet-Séguin; Britten’s War Requiem with The Philadelphia Orchestra conducted by Charles Dutoit and Rachmaninoff's Vespers, conducted by Joe Miller, as part of the New York Philharmonic's Tchaikovsky and His World Festival.
+The Symphonic Choir’s 2019-2020 season includes several performances with The Philadelphia Orchestra in Philadelphia and New York: J. S. Bach’s Mass in B Minor and Beethoven’s Symphony No. 9, conducted by Yannick Nézet-Séguin and Ravel’s L'Enfant et les sortilèges., conducted by Stéphane Denève.